ak-spec/CrowdFundFullStack/README.md

 # Getting Started
-- Clone the repo if you want to run from localhost
+- Clone the repo if you want to run from local env
 - Navigate to each of the 2 folders and run 'npm install' to install all dependencies

 ## hardhat set-up: